-- b) Selection of a preferred resolution strategy for assessment in accordance with Article 6; - c) Assessment of the feasibility of the selected resolution strategy in accordance with Article 7; - d) Assessment of the credibility of the selected resolution strategy in accordance with Article 8; - 2.
-Where resolution authorities consider that it is clear that institutions or groups pose similar risks to the financial system or that the circumstances in which their liquidation is unlikely to be feasible are similar, resolution authorities may conduct the assessment of the feasibility and credibility of the liquidation of those institutions or groups in a similar or identical manner strategy which is appropriate for the institution or group on the basis of information provided by the institution or group pursuant to Article 11 of Directive 2014/59/EU [BRRD] and the criteria set out in Regulation (EU) No XX/2014 [This RTS] If necessary, they should also identify variant strategies to address circumstances in which the strategy would not be feasible or credible.
+- 1. Resolution authorities shall assess resolvability based on the following consecutive stages: - a) Assessment of the feasibility and credibility of the liquidation of the institution or group under normal insolvency proceedings in accordance with Article 5; - b) Selection of a preferred resolution strategy for assessment in accordance with Article 6; - c) Assessment of the feasibility of the selected resolution strategy in accordance with Articles 7 to 12; - d) Assessment of the credibility of the selected resolution strategy in accordance with Article 13; - 2.
+Where the resolution authority considers that it is clear that institutions or groups pose similar risks to the financial system or that the circumstances in which their liquidation is unlikely to be feasible are similar, resolution authorities may conduct the assessment of the feasibility and credibility of the liquidation of those institutions or groups in a similar or identical manner by the institution or group pursuant to Article 11 of Directive 2014/59/EU and the criteria set out in this Regulation.
+To the extent necessary, they shall also identify variant strategies to address circumstances in which the strategy would not be feasible or credible.